Scotch College, Perth: Music

 Scotch gives students the chance to learn instruments during class time in the senior school.
-Students may also join the pipe band if their playing skills and marching skills are of a high standard.
+Students can also join the pipe band where their playing and marching skills are developed by the Bandmaster to produce high quality pipers and drummers.
 The pipe band traditionally leads the school in marching.

 In recent years there have been several pipe band and music tours.
 In April 2006, the pipe band toured the United States.
 The band played in the Virginia International Tattoo in that period It was the pipe band's fourth international tour and its second time participating in an international tattoo of that magnitude.
 The first was the Nova Scotia Tattoo in 2000.
 In 2015 and 2018, the pipe band was invited to perform at the Royal Edinburgh Military Tattoo, and the Basel Tattoo in 2019.

 All students in the senior school are eligible to play in the school's bands.
 The school's music bands include Jazz Band, String Orchestra, Big Band 1 (guitar, drums, brass), Big Band 2 (guitar, drums, brass), Big Band 3 (guitar, drums, brass), Middle School Concert Band (years 6 to 10), Chamber Strings, Concert Band (brass and drums), Wind Ensemble (with Presbyterian Ladies' College), Vocal Ensemble, Brass Ensemble and Guitar Ensemble.

 The school offers several music scholarships for students in year 7.

 The school song is "God of Our Fathers" which is to the tune of "Highland Cathedral".
 The song is sung at the first and last assembly each term and the music is performed by two pipers and a snare drummer from the pipe band, along with a small brass support band.